jeffwright13/pytest-fold/README.md

 From top-level directory:

-* `pytest --fold [--fold-tui asciimatics|textual] <other-pytest-options>`
+* `pytest --fold [--fold-tui textual|pytermtk] <other-pytest-options>`

-To quit the Ascimatics TUI, either click the Quit button, or press `Ctrl-X`.
 To quit the Textual TUI, either click the Quit button, or press `Q`.
+To quit the PyTermTk TUI, click the Quit button in the upper right.

-If you have already exited the TUI and would like to re-enter it with the same data generated from the last Pytest run, type:
+If you have already exited the TUI and would like to re-enter it with the same data generated from the last Pytest run, simply type:

-* `pytest --fold-now -s [--fold-tui asciimatics|textual]`
+* `termtxt` (to launch Textual)
+* `termtk` (to launch PyTermTk)

 ## Known Limitations / Issues
-- `pytest-fold` does not display passed tests (that's not really the use case).
-- Rudimentary user interfaces; both need a lot of love.
+- Rudimentary user interfaces that need a lot of love:
+  - Textual interface shows incomplete information (will be fixed very soon); can be slow, esp. if run within an IDE
+  - PyTermTk interface does not yet show expanded individual test results (second on my list to fix, but will require writing some custom widget code)
+  - There is an Asciimatics interface as well, but it lacks mouse support on Mac, which is a dealbreaker for me (may not ever fix)
 - Not fully tested with all combinations of output formats.
-Probably some use-cases where things won't work right.
+Probably some use-cases where things won't work 100% right.
-- ERROR output sections are treated just like FAILURES sections.
-It is assumed that the tester will want to see full text output from pytest when their tests cause an error to be asserted.
 - `pytest-fold` does not mark stderr or stdout sections for folding.
 It is assumed that the tester is interested in seeing such output.
 - `pytest-fold` is currently incompatible with `--tb=native` and will cause an INTERNALERROR if run together.
 (TODO: Fix this.)
 - `pytest-fold` may crash in the Asciimatics TUI if the console is resized.

 ## Contributing
 Contributions are very welcome.
+If you are slick with user interfaces, I would love some help there.
-Please run pyflakes and black on your code before submitting a PR (at some point I will implement [pre-commit](https://pypi.org/project/pre-commit/) in this project).
+Please run pyflakes and black on any code before submitting a PR.

 ## License
 Distributed under the terms of the `MIT`_ license, "pytest-fold" is free and open source software.